An information field theory approach to Bayesian state and parameter estimation in dynamical systems: Methodology

-Although an analytical characterization is impossible, numerical approaches involving approximations are effective alternatives.
+An analytical characterization of the posterior distribution \qref{posterior} is rarely possible, so we develop a numerical method to sample from the posterior distribution \qref{posterior}.
 Some insights can be gained from the literature on probabilistic energy-based models for density estimation.
 For example, \citet{grenander1994representations} showed that maximum likelihood estimation requires sampling from the model distribution, which they carried out using Langevin dynamics.
 Running Langevin dynamics until convergence is time-consuming, so variants such as contrastive divergence (CD) \citep{carreira2005contrastive}, persistent CD \citep{tieleman2008training}, and short-run MCMC \citep{nijkamp2019learning} have been proposed.
 However, these approaches are typically used to model the data distribution instead of the latent variable distribution that appears in our case. \citet{pang2020learning} trained a latent energy-based model for image generation by short-run MCMC.
 The method requires two-stage, i.e., nested sampling.
 The outter part samples parameters and it relies on inner samplers that sample from the prior and the posterior.

 \citet{alberts2023physics} performed Bayesian inference with a physics-informed prior using a specially designed nested SGLD scheme.
 Specifically, their approach includes an outter sampler for the parameters that uses information from two inner, non-convergent, persistent SGLD samplers targeting on the unnormalized prior and the posterior, respectively.
 The addendum of this approach is twofold.
 First, it scales up to large datasets because it subsamples the data.
 Second, it uses a sampling average approximation of the Hamiltonian and thus avoids costly quadrature schemes.
 The drawback of this nested SGLD approach is that the posterior parameter samples mix very slowly and a lot of iterations are required for convergence.